jellyfin/jellyfin.org/docs/general/clients/css-customization.md

 ### Display external links in mobile layout

-The mobile app disables display of external links to IMDb, TheMovieDB, Trakt, etc by default.
+The mobile app disables display of external links to IMDb, TheMovieDB, Trakt, etc. by default.
 To enable the external links again, add the following snippet:

 ```css